evacchi/scribbles/kcp/alternative-rule-languages.md

 	...
 ```

+The same technique can be applied to different programming languages
+(e.g. Kotlin, Scala, etc.) thereby allowing for _polyglot_ rule definitions.

-This relieves us as developers from the burden to support yet-another
+This relieves developers from the burden of supporting yet-another
-language implementation, and frees users from using the language
+language implementation, and let the users pick a language of their choosing
-they prefer to write rules.
+to write rules.

-The initial goal of this proposal is to realize a throwaway PoC for the feature.

 ## Implementation

+The initial goal of this proposal will be to realize a throwaway PoC for the feature.

 1. An annotation processor pre-processes a Java class and generates a DRL file